rawify/Fraction.js/README.md

 boolean equals(n)
 ---
-Check if two numbers are equal
+Check if two rational numbers are equal

+boolean lt(n)
+---
+Check if this rational number is less than another

+boolean lte(n)
+---
+Check if this rational number is less than or equal another

+boolean gt(n)
+---
+Check if this rational number is greater than another

+boolean gte(n)
+---
+Check if this rational number is greater than or equal another

 int compare(n)
 ---